 Bananas are a sugary fruit, so eating too many and not maintaining proper dental hygiene practices can lead to tooth decay.
 They also do not contain enough fat or protein to be a healthy meal on their own, or an effective post-workout snack.

 Eating bananas becomes significantly risky only if you eat too many.
-If you eat dozens of bananas every day, there may be a risk of excessively high vitamin and mineral levels.
+The USDA recommends that adults eat about two cups of fruit a day, or about two bananas.
+If you eat dozens of bananas every day, there may be a risk of consuming excessively high amounts of vitamins and minerals.

-Potassium overconsumption can lead to hyperkalemia, which is characterized by muscle weakness, temporary paralysis and an irregular heartbeat.
-It can have serious consequences, but you would have to eat approximately 43 bananas in a short time for any symptoms of hyperkalemia to occur.
+The University of Maryland Medical Center reported that potassium overconsumption can lead to hyperkalemia, which is characterized by muscle weakness, temporary paralysis and an irregular heartbeat.
+It can have serious consequences, but you would have to eat about 43 bananas in a short time for any symptoms of hyperkalemia to occur.

-Consuming more than 500 milligrams of vitamin B6 daily can lead to nerve damage in the arms and legs.
+According to the NIH, consuming more than 500 milligrams of vitamin B6 daily can possibly lead to nerve damage in the arms and legs.
 You would have to eat thousands of bananas to reach that level of vitamin B6.
-However, many multivitamins contain high levels of B6 so you may want to watch pairing them with bananas too much.

 It is important to carefully wash a banana peel before eating it due to the pesticides that may be sprayed in banana groves.

-It turns out that the biggest risk from a banana peel might really be slipping on it.
-Banana peels are not poisonous.
-In fact, they’re edible — and packed with nutrients.
-Though not commonly eaten in the West, banana peels have historically been a food item in Asia.
-They are usually served cooked, boiled or fried in some capacity, though they can be eaten raw or put in a blender with other fruits.
+Banana peels are usually served cooked, boiled or fried, though they can be eaten raw or put in a blender with other fruits.
 They are not as sweet as banana flesh.
-Eating a riper peel will be sweeter than an unripe one.
+Riper peels will be sweeter than unripe ones.

-- Bananas do not grow on trees.
-The banana plant is classified as an arborescent perennial herb, and the banana itself is considered a berry.
+- The banana plant is classified as an arborescent (tree-like) perennial herb.

-- The correct name for a bunch of bananas is a hand; a single banana is a finger.
+- A bunch of bananas is called a hand; a single banana is a finger.

-- Bananas are also called plantains, but in general use, "banana" refers to the sweeter form of the fruit, which is often eaten uncooked.
-"Plantain" refers to a starchier fruit that is often cooked before eating.
+- Botanically, there is no difference between plantains and bananas.
+But in general use, "banana" refers to the sweeter form of the fruit, which is often eaten uncooked, while "plantain" refers to a starchier fruit that is often cooked before eating.

 - Wild bananas grow throughout Southeast Asia, but most are inedible for humans, as they are studded with hard seeds.

-- Harry Belafonte's version of the "Banana Boat Song" was released on the first album to sell over a million copies, Belafonte's "Calypso."
+- Harry Belafonte's version of the "Banana Boat Song" was released on the first full-length album to sell over a million copies in the United States, Belafonte's "Calypso," NPR reported.